Avk29-03/WIDS/README.md

 # WIDS
 This is a summary of my work on this project so far:
+I worked on creating a GBM notebook to simulate prices using random walk/gbm.
+I plotted the final prices and observed their distribution

 I have created a fully functional orderbook (can handle both limit and market orders) class in which I have implemented the following classes:
      order -> consisting of the actual order